graph-alg/graph-algorithms/README.md

 # scnu

 ## Description
-This is a commonly used  library of experiments, including several libraries, such as graph, io, random, string, etc.
+This is a commonly used  library of experiments for published papers, including several libraries, such as graph, io, random, string, etc.
-Note: it may exist bugs!!!

 ## Software Architecture
 contents in each category